immersive-web/webxr-ar-module/explainer.md

 ### Page navigation

 WebVR applications can, like any web page, link to other pages.
 In the context of a VR scene this is handled by setting `window.location` to the desired URL when the user performs some action.
-If the page being linked to is not VR-capable the user will either have to remove the VR display to view it (which th UA should explicitly instruct them to do) or the page could be shown as a 2D page in a VR browser.
+If the page being linked to is not VR-capable the user will either have to remove the VR display to view it (which the UA should explicitly instruct them to do) or the page could be shown as a 2D page in a VR browser.

-If the page being navigated to is VR capable, however, it's frequently desriable to allow the user to immediately begin using a VR session for that page as well, so that the user feels as though they are navigating through a single continous VR experience.
-To achive this the page can handle the `navigate` event, fired on the `navigator.vr` object.
+If the page being navigated to is VR capable, however, it's frequently desirable to allow the user to immediately begin using a VR session for that page as well, so that the user feels as though they are navigating through a single continuous VR experience.
+To achieve this the page can handle the `navigate` event, fired on the `navigator.vr` object.
 This event provides the `VRDisplay` that the previous page was presenting to and a `VRSession` that's compatible with the one the previous page was using.

 To indicate to indicate that you wish to continue presenting VR content on this page the handler must call `event.preventDefault()`.